Moriyama, Shiga: History

 Moriyama is part of ancient Ōmi Province.
 The area contains many archaeological sites from the Jōmon and especially the Yayoi period, and the Yasu River has been a key point for east-west transportation since ancient times.
 It was the site of a battle in the Asuka period Jinshin War, and during the Muromachi period was the location of a villa for Shōgun Ashikaga Yoshiaki.
 It later became a stronghold for the Ikkō-ikki movement.
 During the Edo Period, Moriyama-juku prospered as a post station on the Nakasendō) highway connecting Kyoto with the eastern provinces and Edo.
 The area was mostly tenryō territory under the direct administration of the Tokugawa shogunate.
 The village of Moriyama was stablished within Yasu District, Shiga on April 1, 1889 with the creation of the modern municipalities system.
 It was raised to town status in 1904.
 Moriyama annexed neighboring Monobe Village from Kurita District in 1941 and Ozu, Tamatsu, Kawanishi and Hayano villages from Yasu district in 1955.
 On July 1, 1970 Moriyama was raised to city status.

+The Katsube fire festival has taken place in Moriyama since the early 1200s.
+In 2024, women participated in the festival for the first time.